🇨🇳 中文

 ┌──────────┐ ┌──────────────┐

-│ explore │ │ brainstorming │ ← replaced by propose
+│ explore │ │ brainstorming │ ← same JOB, different output

-│ propose │ │ writing-plans │ ← replaced by tasks.md
+│ propose │ │ writing-plans │ ← same JOB, different output

-│ │ │ debugging │ ← active on errors
+│ │ │ debugging │ ← requires CLAUDE.md config

-│ │ │ verification │ ← active before completion
+│ │ │ verification │ ← requires CLAUDE.md config

-│ archive │ │ code-review │ ← active before commit
+│ archive │ │ code-review │ ← requires CLAUDE.md config

 └──────────┘ └──────────────┘

-Without OpenSpec, Superpowers handles everything — brainstorming first explores requirements, writing-plans breaks down tasks, then TDD enforces test-first coding.
+Without OpenSpec, Superpowers handles everything — brainstorming first explores requirements (and saves the design doc), writing-plans breaks down tasks (and saves the plan), then TDD enforces test-first coding.

 One-line summary: OpenSpec handles planning, Superpowers handles coding discipline, Claude Code executes.
 They don’t conflict — each owns its stage.